rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

  }
  ```

 Look for the line with the comment `OPTIONALLY INTRODUCE FAILURE`.
 Every `Trade` is passed to [FaultyConsumer](common/src/main/java/com/pivotal/resilient/chaos/FaultyConsumer.java) which is a Spring `@Component` defined in the [common](common) project.
-We can configure the `faultyConsumer` with these two settings:
+We can configure the `faultyConsumer` with these settings:
- - `--chaos.tradeId` where we set which trade id will generate a failure
+ - `--chaos.tradeId` where we set which trade id will generate a failure.
+The consumer will only fail with a trade with this id.
  - `--chaos.maxFailTimes` where we set how many times in a row it should fail
  - `--actionAfterMaxFailTimes` what to do after failing all attempts.
 We can do:
  		- `nothing` (default) which means this trade id does not fail anymore
 		- `reject` throws `AmqpRejectAndDontRequeueException` meaning that the message should be rejected
 		- `immediateAck` throws `ImmediateAcknowledgeAmqpException` meaning that the message is acked

 **NOTE**: The `FaultyConsumer` throws a generic `RuntimeException`.
 It does not throw any other type of exception that resembles a *poisson message* such as `IllegalArgumentException` or `JsonParseException` or the like.
-For most of the scenarios we are about to test we do no need to throw any specific exception.
+For most of the scenarios we are about to test we do not need to throw any specific exception.
 Except for the [last scenario](#user-content-do-not-retry-poision-messages), where we recommend not to retry *poision message*.
 On this latter case, we need to configure the exact exceptions thrown by *poison messages*.

 ### :x: All consumers without a DLQ lose the message